-Painting, gardening and even making bird boxes were just some of the tasks Red Kite Community Housing staff took part in on Wednesday (May 1) during their annual Community Morning.
+Painting, gardening and even making bird boxes were just some of the tasks our staff took part in on Wednesday (1st May) during our annual Community Morning.

 Every year Red Kite staff are given a morning out of the office to help with community projects.
 This year they were involved with helping at local schools, working with the Chiltern Rangers, painting benches at the sheltered housing schemes, gardening at Lady Ryder Memorial Garden and playing games with dementia patients, plus many more!

 John Taylor, Community Ranger with Chiltern Rangers said:

 “The group were brilliant!
 We got everything done and hopefully they had a great time in the woods - they seemed to enjoy it!”

 Rob Thomas, manager at Missenden Walled Garden, said: